 The amendment was heard on the House floor in 2017 and 180 Democrats voted in favor with only 5 Democrats opposing!

-We also are co-sponsors of a new bill introduced in October 2017 in the House called the Dignity for Detained Immigrants Act, which builds upon our achievements in California.
+We also are co-sponsors of a new bill introduced in October 2017 in the House and reintroduced in 2019 called the Dignity for Detained Immigrants Act, which builds upon our achievements in California.